-To date, NAMA has funded and facilitated the delivery of over 26,165 new homes, including over 24,000 units delivered since 2015.
-Of these, 13,479 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
-A further 12,686 were delivered on former NAMA-secured sites which benefitted from NAMA asset management and/or funding prior to their sale or refinance.
-So far in 2022, 284 residential units have been delivered.
-A further 758 units are under construction and some 1,300 units have NAMA funding committed subject to these developments being commercially viable.
+To date, NAMA has funded and facilitated the delivery of over 28,040 new homes, including over 25,894 units delivered since 2015.
+Of these, 13,727 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
+A further 14,313 were delivered on former NAMA-secured sites which benefitted from NAMA asset management and/or funding prior to their sale or refinance.
+So far in 2022, 532 residential units have been delivered and a further 487 units are under construction.
+Some 1,214 units have NAMA funding approved subject to confirmation of their commercial viability at time of commencement.
+However, commercial viability is a significant challenge in the current market, and it is possible that NAMA will not advance funding for all 1,214 units.

-NAMA's remaining secured landbank is estimated to have the potential to deliver circa 18,800 new homes in the medium to long term.
-The 18,800 units are comprised of 1,800 units that have been granted planning permission and will be sold or refinanced by debtors; 6,800 units in the planning system either with planning applications lodged (5,900 units) or being prepared (900 units); 8,200 units on long-term residential zoned land on which NAMA is funding preplanning and feasibility work and 2,000 units on unzoned land with long term residential development potential.
-Most of these new homes cannot be delivered within NAMA's remaining lifetime, so NAMA's objective is to maximise the number of sites that are ready for future development and to asset manage sites with longer term development potential.
+NAMA's remaining secured landbank is estimated to have the potential to deliver circa 18,200 new homes in the medium to long term.
+The 18,200 units are comprised of 1,300 units that have been granted planning permission and will be sold or refinanced by debtors; 6,800 units in the planning system either with planning applications lodged or subject to judicial review (5,900 units) or being prepared (900 units); 8,100 units on long-term residential zoned land on which NAMA is funding pre-planning and feasibility work and 2,000 units on unzoned land with long term residential development potential.
+Most of these new homes will not be delivered within NAMA's remaining lifetime, so NAMA's objective is to maximise the number of sites that are ready for future development and to asset manage sites with longer term development potential.
 In this regard, NAMA aims to add value to existing sites through the funding of planning applications and pre-planning feasibility assessments.
-It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability, infrastructure (roads, water, utilities, waste, etc.) or suitable planning permission.
+It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability e.g. due to interest rates, infrastructure (roads, water, utilities, waste, etc.) or suitable planning permission.